A Dictionary of Canadianisms on Historical Principles

 A Dictionary of Canadianisms on Historical Principles (DCHP) is a historical usage dictionary of words, expressions, or meanings which are native to Canada or which are distinctively characteristic of Canadian English though not necessarily exclusive to Canada.
 The first edition was published by W. J. Gage Limited in 1967.
 The text of this first edition was scanned and released as a free-access online dictionary in 2013.

 A second edition of A Dictionary of Canadianisms on Historical Principles (DCHP-2), was then created by expanding and partially revising the first edition's data set.
 DCHP-2 was published in 2017 as an academic project by the University of British Columbia, and is only available as a free-access online dictionary.

-A third edition (DCHP-3), this time in mobile-friendly format, was released in 2025 with 181 new meanings relating to minoritized groups and the originally more informal vocabulary.
+A third edition A Dictionary of Canadianisms on Historical Principles (DCHP-3), this time in mobile-friendly format, was released in 2025 with 181 new meanings relating to minoritized groups and the originally more informal vocabulary.

 History

 The origins of the first Canadian Dictionary (DCHP-1) can be linked to American Lexicographer Charles Julien Lovell just after WW2 in 1946.
 Predating this, the American OED dictionary included the small number of Canadian words found in their research as was the practice during this time for larger varieties.
 Lovell, working at the time for the University of Chicago and the Dictionary of Americanisms, felt that there was a true distinction between American words and Canadian ones.
 This led Lovell to create a separate file for words that he deemed to be Canadian as he traversed across the country.
 In 1954, after creation of the Canadian Linguistic Association, Lovell proposed his idea of the creation of the first Canadian Dictionary, and shortly after submitted an article on the “Lexicographical Challenges of Canadian English”.
-In March 1960, funding was granted to create the first Canadian Dictionary, DHCP-1 (Dictionary of Canadianisms on Historical Principles).Charles Lovell died just weeks later.
+In March 1960, funding was granted to create the first Canadian Dictionary, DCHP-1 (Dictionary of Canadianisms on Historical Principles).Charles Lovell died just weeks later.

 The lead of the project would then be taken on and headed by Lovell's colleague and friend, Walter Spencer Avis.
 A professor of English at the Royal Military College in Kingston, Ontario.
-Without intention, Avis, came to become a dictionary editor and leader to complete DHCP-1.
+Without intention, Avis, came to become a dictionary editor and leader to complete DCHP-1.
 Along with him, Patrick Drysdale, Chuck Crate, Douglas Leechman, and Mathew Scargill (these names, with Avis and Lovell would become known as the big six of creating Canadian English).
 Drysdale focused on working with the publisher of the dictionary in Toronto, W.J.
 Gage publishing and relayed information to the team.
 Avis, Crate, And Leechman were responsible for controlling the majority of the information brought in through slips.> Scargill, the “director of the Lexicographical Centre in Victoria was the promoter and organizer of the DCHP.
 The Publisher, Gage, requested that four versions of the dictionary were to be made: the Beginning Dictionary, Intermediate Dictionary, Senior Dictionary, and the Complete version DCHP-1.
 The final dictionary was completed just in time for Canadians' Centennial year In November 1967.